Xacrolyte/massilerge/README.md

 # Massilerge

+## AppScript
-A simple appscript to fascilitate mass mailing, sorting, and merging all inside Gmail.
+A simple appscript to fascilitate mass mailing, sorting, extracting, and merging all inside Gmail.

+## Extension
+Transforming the current scripts to an executable extension for Firefox and Chrome as target browsers.